aggrand/kube-workshop/02-running/readme.md

 kubectl get pods
 ```

-This pod is in the completed state, since it just printed the logs then exited.
+This pod should be in the ready state.
 We can view the logs:
 ```bash
 kubectl logs echo-server-test
 ```